Royal assent: Spain

+Thailand

 Tonga

 Articles 41 and 68 of the constitution empower the King to withhold royal assent from bills adopted by the Legislative Assembly.
 In 2010, the kingdom moved towards greater democracy, with King George Tupou V saying that he would be guided by his prime minister in the exercising of his powers.
 Nonetheless, this does not preclude an independent royal decision to exercise a right of veto.
 In November 2011, the assembly adopted an Arms and Ammunitions (Amendment) Bill, which reduced the possible criminal sentences for the illicit possession of firearms.
 The bill was adopted by ten votes to eight.
 Two members of the assembly had recently been charged with the illicit possession of firearms.
 The Prime Minister, Lord Tuʻivakanō, voted in favour of the amendment.
 Members of the opposition denounced the bill and asked the King to veto it, which he did in December.